lucid-wei/g-cubed_teaching_model/docs/4io_folder.md

 The configuration2R164.csv defines which files gcubed python module needs to read from, which years gcubed uses for its algorithms, and a few other configurable options during its calculation.

-This file is loaded by [gcubed.model_configuration.ModelConfiguration.load_configuration_details](./gcubed/model_configuration.html#gcubed.model_configuration.ModelConfiguration.load_configuration_details).
+This file is loaded by [gcubed.model_configuration.ModelConfiguration.load_configuration_details](./gcubed/model_configuration.html#gcubed.model_configuration.ModelConfiguration.load_configuration_details) during running.
 The details of each field is shown below.

 <style>